-Furthermore, for a matter in active litigation, the rules of the tribunal before which the matter is pending may require the tribunal's permission before withdrawal may be effected.
-See M. R. Prof. Conduct 1.16(a)(c)(d).
+Furthermore, for a matter in active litigation, the rules of the tribunal before which the matter is pending may require the tribunal's permission before withdrawal may be affected.
+See M. R. Prof. Conduct 1.16(c).
 In attempting to withdraw from representation in active matters, an attorney must proceed cautiously, examining each file to avoid foreseeable prejudice to the client's rights.
 See M. R. Prof. Conduct 1.16(d).